ovn-kubernetes/libovsdb/README.md

 **Select with Conditions (OR):**

 Use `WhereAny()` to set the table context and one or more filter conditions. `WhereAny` will generate one `select` operation per condition.
-All generated operations share the same `CorrelationID`, allowing `GetSelectResults` to aggregate the results into a single slice.
+All generated operations belong to the same select query, allowing `GetSelectResults` to aggregate the results into a single slice.

 ```go
 var specificSwitches []MyLogicalSwitch